 A regular newsletter is a great way to keep in touch with existing clients, as well as potential ones.
 You can share your latest projects, shout about recent achievements, and – more importantly – remind people that you exist.

 Have you considered public speaking?
-There'll be loads of events on your own doorstep.
+There'll be loads of events on your doorstep.
 Take a look at Meetup.com as a starting point, and volunteer to talk at something.
 Or how about contacting a journalist at a relevant publication, and requesting an interview or offering yourself as an expert commentator?

 You want to think about the kind of places where your potential clients might be active.
-The kind of magazines they read.
+The type of magazines they read.
 The social media they love to be part of.
 And you want to reach and impress them by becoming a 'thought leader', i.e. the go-to person in a field of expertise.

 Don't be shy.
 Get yourself out there and extend your marketing to these wider channels, and you'll be picking up a wealth of new clients in no time.